amcintosh/freshbooks-python-sdk/README.md

 ```

 Not all resources have full CRUD methods available.
 For example expense categories have `list` and `get`
-calls, but are deletable.
+calls, but are not deletable.
 If you attempt to call a method that does not exist, the SDK will raise a
 `FreshBooksNotImplementedError` exception, but this is not something you will likely have to account
 for outside of development.